 The final exam will be a three-hour, closed book, essay format exam that will cover the content of the entire course.
-The exam will consist of six essay questions of which students are required to respond to three.
-Each response should be at least 600 words.
+The exam will consist of at least six essay questions of which students are required to respond to three.
+Each response should be at least 600 words in length and written legibly on every other line.
 The exam is closed book.
 Students will participate in the development of exam questions and be apprised of potential exam questions in advance of the final exam.